-Aviva is the new name of Christchurch Women's Refuge, which has provided specialist family violence services to women and children living with and surviving family violence service in Cantebury since 1973.
+Aviva has provided specialist family violence services to women and children living with and overcoming family violence service in Cantebury since 1973, when we were first formed as Christchurch Women's Refuge.

-Over the last 40 years we have evolved to support children as well and, since 2012, men who have perptrated family violence.
+SInce then we have evolved to support children as well and, since 2012, men who have used family violence.
 We remain an independent Canterbury-based charity.

 The creation of Christchurch Women's Refuge - New Zealand's first women's refuge - in 1973 triggered the development of dozens of other refuges throughout the country.
 Read more about our founders in our April 2013 newsletter.

-Since 1973 we have supported many thousands of Canterbury women and children to become, and stay, safe from family violence.
+Since 1973 we have supported many thousands of Canterbury women, children and men to live free from family violence.
 Hear and watch a little about our journey 1973 - 2013.

-We currently have 16 full-time and 7 part-time staff, who together support over 1,300 clients every year.
-We are affiliated to the child-focussed Jigsaw network and also work closely with like-minded agencies who believe in the power of all people to shape their own journeys of change, if given the right support, at the right time, in the right way.
+We currently have almost 40 full or part-time staff, who together support over 1,500 clients every year.
+We also work closely with like-minded agencies who believe in the power of all people to shape their own journeys of change, if given the right support, at the right time, in the right way.

 What We Do

-Aviva specialises in early intervention family violence services that are designed to stop the cycle of family violence.
-We have continually evolved our services over the past four decades and continue to do so.
+Aviva specialises in sexual and family violence services that are designed to support people overcome the effects of violence and create safer, more fulfilling futures.
+We have continually evolved our services over the past four decades and will continue to do so.

 Our social services staff offer support, advocacy, and assistance with accessing essential services (e.g. financial, legal, health, housing etc) and professional referrals.